Sara Imari Walker: Information flow in biological systems

 One of the major challenges in studying the origin of life has been the inability to clearly define what life is.
 In her investigations, Walker has used the flow of information in systems as a means to distinguish life from non-life.
 She used the Boolean network model, information theory, and other models to discern feasible universal traits for life.
 It was shown that in biological systems the components are subordinate to the whole, in what is called top-down causation.
 Furthermore, a logistical model of Walker et al. suggested that major evolutionary transitions, such as the origin of life, could be characterized by a reverse of information flow in a system from bottom-up to top-down.
 They also determined that living systems have a separation of data from machinery, and non-trivial replication.
 Walker has shown theoretically how the occurrence of these biotic traits in an abiotic system present a possible framework for the origin of life.

 Public engagement

 Walker is an advocate for the communication of science to the public, and has participated in many interviews, panels, and lectures to discuss her research and topics related to her fields of study.
 She has had press coverage in dozens of news sources, and been active on multiple media platforms.
-She appeared on the Discover Channel's "Through the Wormhole with Morgan Freeman” in the episode “Are We Here for a Reason?”.
+She appeared on the Discover Channel's Through the Wormhole with Morgan Freeman in the episode "Are We Here for a Reason?".
 She has made two appearances on National Public Radio's Science Friday.
-She is a co-founder of the astrobiology social network SAGANet.org, and was a guest scientist on the educational website I'm a Scientist: Get Me Out of Here!.
+She is a co-founder of the astrobiology social network SAGANet, and was a guest scientist on the educational website I'm a Scientist: Get Me Out of Here!.

+Her book Life as No One Knows It: The Physics of Life's Emergence came out in 2024.